-Teaching Design and Technology as whole day and half day lessons allows children to fully immerse themselves in the design and making of products.
+Teaching Design and Technology through lessons every other week allows children to fully immerse themselves in the design and making of products and see their continued progression throughout the term.
 It allows children the time to overcome challenges and amend their products.